echiang73/Avengers-Soulmate-Match/README.md

 ## Overview
 Marvel Cinematic Universe super heroes are powerful defenders of all things good.
 They could even be our soulmates.
 In honor of Marvel Studios’ Avengers: Endgame opening in theaters on April 22, you might be wondering which super hero is right for you.
 You’re about to find out!

-This application implements a CLI based Storefront for the retail company "Bamazon".
-The app has 3 interfaces: one for the **customer**, one for the **manager**, and one for the **supervisor**.
-The app will allow: 1) a customer to place orders; 2) a manager to add new products or update inventory; 3) a supervisor to view sales and profit.
-Beyond the proposed levels of challenges, several more features are added to make the app more functional for real-world use as described below.
-The app uses Node.js and npm inquirer package to execute prompt-directed commands with the backend MySQL database of the product inventory to retrieve and display information.
+This full- stack site will take in your results from the 10-question survey, then compare their answers with those from one of the Avengers Super Heroes or other "Super" Users.
+The app will then display the name and picture of the Super Hero or "Super" User with the best overall match.

+This full-stack application incorporates both front-end and back-end languages and frameworks, as well as in server, network and hosting environments.
+Express.js, a server framework for Node.js, is used to handle routing.
+To run the server codes, the app is deployed live on Heroku.

-## How to Run Bamazon:
+## How to Run App:

 1. Clone down repository.
 2. Navigate to the root of your project and run `npm install` to install the required versions of third party npm packages as instructed in the `package.json` file.
-3. Note that this app will only work if you provide the MySQL connection password in the `keys.js` file or password on line 14 of `bamazon.js`.
-4. Create the database in MySQL by opening and executing the schema.sql file.
-Once the products table is created, import the product information from the products.csv file.
-Once the departments table is created, execute the seeds.sql to insert the department data into the table.
-5. Run command `node bamazon.js`.
-Note that the original intent to use 3 js files `bamazonCustomer.js`, `bamazonManager.js`, `bamazonSupervisor.js` have all been merged into a single js file with shared codes.
+5. Run command `node server.js` and then click on localhost port.

 ## Detail Instructions: